luuck25/System-Design-Resources/Data-Architectures.md

 * **The Tech:** Databricks (Delta Lake), Apache Iceberg, Apache Hudi.
 * **The Philosophy:** You store data in a **Lake** (cheap, raw, and flexible) but add a **Metadata Layer** on top that provides the features of a **Warehouse** (SQL support, row-level deletes, and quality enforcement).
 * **Why it's the winner:** It allows organizations to run BI reports and AI/ML models on the **same exact files**.
 This eliminates the need to move or duplicate data across different systems.

+# The Traditional Centralized Architecture: The "Two-Silo" Era

+In the traditional centralized architecture, organizations were historically forced to maintain two separate silos: a **Data Lake** for raw storage and a **Data Warehouse** for high-performance analytics.
+This dual-system requirement was driven by the technical limitations of early data lakes, which could not provide the speed or reliability of a dedicated warehouse.

+---

+## The "Two-Silo" Centralized Architecture
+Before the emergence of the lakehouse, these two systems existed in tandem to solve different business problems, creating a fragmented data landscape.

+### 1. Implementation & Data Flow
+Organizations relied on a complex, multi-stage pipeline to manage their information:
+* **Initial Ingestion (ELT):** Companies used an **Extract-Load-Transform (ELT)** process to dump raw, unstructured data into a **Data Lake** (utilizing cheap object storage like Amazon S3 or Google Cloud Storage).
+* **Secondary Movement (ETL):** Because the lake was technically too slow and unoptimized for business reporting, a second **Extract-Transform-Load (ETL)** pipeline was required.
+This pipeline would move cleaned, structured, and aggregated data into a physically separate **Data Warehouse** (built on expensive, high-performance block storage).

+### 2. Data Quality (DQ) and Governance
+Under this model, governance was split and often wildly inconsistent:
+* **The Warehouse:** Offered high data quality, robust security, and strict **"schema-on-write"** rules.
+It was the "gold standard" for reliability but was limited in scope.
+* **The Data Lake:** Frequently devolved into a **"data swamp"**—a messy, unmanaged repository.
+In this environment, quality was low, metadata was missing, and finding specific data points was difficult for anyone but the original engineer.

+### 3. The Main Problem: Operational Friction
+This architecture created several critical pain points for the modern enterprise:
+* **Massive Data Duplication:** Organizations were forced to pay for the storage and management of the same data in two different places.
+* **High Operational Costs:** Maintaining two different tech stacks, two sets of security protocols, and two different engineering teams led to bloated budgets.
+* **Stale Data:** Because of the time-consuming process required to move and sync information between the "two boxes," the data available to business leaders in the warehouse was often hours, days, or even weeks behind the actual raw events captured in the lake.